AyyerLab/RefSPI-MaxLP/README.md

 **Note:** Turns out the code's much faster with custom kernels, so some simplicity has been sacrificed for speed.

 ## Installation
-This is a pure python package, which has the following dependencies:
+This is a pure python 3 package, which has the following dependencies:
  * cupy, which in turn needs CUDA
  * numpy
  * h5py
+ * mpi4py (for multiple GPUs)

+## Features
+The reconstruction program implements the EMC algorithm [1] to determine the orientations with a Poisson noise model.
+It currently runs on a single CUDA-capable GPU.
+The only unknown is the orientation, and the simulated data has pure Poisson noise.

+This corresponds to a real experiment [2] to demonstrate the noise-tolerance of both the EMC algorithm and the X-ray detector used to collect the data.
+The data from that experiment is available on the CXIDB [ID 18](http://cxidb.org/id-18.html).

+The data format convention used in this project are inspired by the [Dragonfly](https://github.com/duaneloh/Dragonfly) [3] repository.

 ## Usage
 To perform a quick simulation, run the following commands: